 We’re often asked if it’s better to attend online or face-to-face.
 Ideally, we would all attend face-to-face to get the most engaging experience, but where that’s isn’t possible or appropriate, attending live via web conferencing is a good alternative, and still an improved experience over a pre-recorded course.
 It is possible to mix attendance, sometimes in the venue (assuming spaces are available) and sometimes online.
 This hybrid approach enables you to meet Mark and some of the attendees, but also provides the flexibility to join online as the need arises.

 * What if we go into lockdown?

 If we go into COVID19 lockdown, the course will continue at the same time and dates, online.
-If you don’t want to join the course this way, you’ll be welcome re-join the course on the next run, or receive a pro-rata course refund – whichever you prefer (there may be situations where the course can’t continue online, in which case a pre-rata refund will be provided).
+If you don’t want to join the course this way, you’ll be welcome to re-join the course on the next run or receive a pro-rata course refund – whichever you prefer (there may be situations where the course can’t continue online, in which case a pre-rata refund will be provided).

 Where can I contact the organiser with any questions?

 If you have further questions, do get in touch using one of the options on our Contact Us page.